taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [plotai](https://github.com/mljar/plotai) - PlotAI - Your Ultimate Plotting Assistant! 📊🤖 Use ChatGPT-3.5 to create plots in Python and Matplotlib directly in your Python script or notebook.
  * [TianMu](https://github.com/openjarvisai/tianmu) - TianMu: A modern AI tool with multi-platform support, markdown support, multimodal, continuous conversation, and customizable commands. 一个APP支持文心一言、通义千问、LLaMa、ChatGPT等，开源的大模型客户端！
  * [youtube-summarizer](https://github.com/sabber-slt/youtube-summarizer) - Telegram bot designed to summaries youtube video contents with ChatGPT.
+ * [ChatGPT-Nuxt](https://github.com/hylarucoder/chatgpt-nuxt) - ChatGPT Web Nuxt 3 Vue 3 Version
+ * [FirewaLLM](https://github.com/ysy1216/firewallm) - By calling FirewaLLM, users can ensure the accuracy of the large model while greatly reducing the risk of privacy leakage when interacting with it.
+We believe that FirewallLLM is a privacy protected chatgpt interaction platform.

 ## Browser-extensions